-Everything you need to know about our Thetford hypnotherapy service
+Everything you want to know about our Thetford hypnosis service

 Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
 Our Thetford hypnotherapist has bookings from Monday to Saturday, and you can also be seen in the evening.